Inclusion of Inter-crystal Scattering in PET: Analytical Models and Dedicated Reconstruction: Discussion

-Other experimental data-degradation effects which affect the performance of the reconstruction are random coincidences (both for golden and ICS), and object-scattered events.
-A particular example, which could be accounted for by enlarging the models correspondingly, is represented by those events detected as golden, but actually being \ac{ics} events in which the Compton scattering interaction remains undetected because of the energy windows and the limited energy resolution.
+Other experimental data-degradation effects which affect the performance of the reconstruction are attenuation, random coincidences (both for golden and ICS), and object-scattered events, none of which are corrected for in this work.
+A particular example, which could be accounted for by extending the models correspondingly, is represented by those events detected as golden, but actually being \ac{ics} events in which the Compton scattering interaction remains undetected because of the energy windows and the limited energy resolution.
 More generally, conventional estimation techniques for random and object scatter might fail when broadening the energy window to capture ICS events, as shown for randoms in \cite{TORRES2008}.
 The implementation of strategies to compensate for such effects are out of the scope of this work, but will be required to allow for accurate quantification of experimental PET data.

 The validation of the models, carried out by comparing the predictions of the ICS sensitivity image model with \ac{mc} simulations of one-voxel sources, suggests that the former slightly overestimate the probability of ICS detection extracted from \ac{mc} simulations.
 This observation is supported by the results with the \ac{mc}-simulated cylinder source (figure \ref{fig:cylinder:2}), in which the sum of all voxel values in the images yields values slightly smaller than the ground truth simulated activity.
 The reason for the discrepancy (of approximately $3-5~\%$ in the ICS sensitivity image) can be traced back to the attenuation coefficient values used to estimate the sensitivity image and the system matrix, here extracted from the NIST database using linear interpolation; these values are not exactly the same employed by the \ac{mc} simulation, as shown in Appendix \ref{sec:golden}.
 In any case, the proposed models fulfill their purpose, which is not to provide values of the sensitivity image and the system matrix identical to those of a particular \ac{mc} simulation platform, but rather to provide a reasonable compromise between accuracy and flexibility to efficiently adapt to any PET geometry.